top of page

 We inspect more than 1,300 food establishments in Kitsap County to help prevent illnesses caused by food.
 An inspection report is posted each time we inspect an establishment.
 Click on the map icons below to view inspection results for each food establishment.

-If you plan to sell or serve food at a public event, see our Temporary Food Establishments page for more information.
+Note: If you plan to sell or serve food at a public event, visit our Temporary Food Establishments page.

 2. Submit and pay for applications.
 Fees are non-refundable.

-4. Once review is complete, complete a Food Permit Application.
+4. After the review, complete a Food Permit Application.

 5. Submit and pay for the application.
 Fees are non-refundable.